-Qatar Airways chief executive Akbar Al Baker has revealed that the airline is in dialogue about acquiring a stake in an unidentified carrier.
+Qatar Airways chief executive Akbar Al Baker has revealed that the airline is in dialogue about acquiring a stake in an unidentified airline.

-He also says that he would be open to selling a minority shareholding to one of the international airline groups when the carrier launches its planned flotation.
+He has also disclosed that he would be open to selling a minority shareholding to one of the international airline groups when the carrier launches its planned flotation.

 Al Baker was talking during a cover interview for Flightglobal's Airline Business magazine.
 He says he is often approached by airlines about partnerships or deeper relationships - most recently Olympic - but is wary of jumping straight into a tie-up if there is no obvious benefit to Qatar Airways.